 Habits are rituals and behaviors that we perform automatically, for example, are you in the habit of staying up late and binging Netflix, or going to bed early with a book?

-Diet and exercise is a large factor in determining compatibility.
+Diet and exercise are important in determining compatibility.
 For example, if you are a passionate environmentalist vegetarian who only buys local, organic, non-GMO, fair-trade, pesticide-free, chemical-free groceries from Tom at the co-op, I doubt you will want to date a Monsanto employee with a hefty diet of beef-stuffed hot pockets.
 Jokes aside, I’ve found that healthy, fit individuals have much higher compatibility with fellow healthy, fit individuals.
 Health is a major factor in determining the quality of your life, and your partner should share your positive, healthy lifestyle, not grind against it.

 Finally, social activities impact compatibility in specific ways.
 If one person values alone time with his or her partner, while the other partner values weekends spent at social gatherings and with friends and family, there will also be friction.
 For example, I prefer to spend quality time alone with my partner while he really enjoys being around all of our friends and family 24/7.
 It wasn’t a dealbreaker but it was something we had to talk through and make compromises on.